gojookio/hello-world/README.md

 # hello-world
-# it just a text learning project
+# it just a text learning projects